 What to do in the garden in February

-- Pruning time for Clematis, Wisteria, Winter Jasmine, Hydrangea, Buddleia, Cornus, Mahonia, Evergreen shrubs, Climbing and Bush roses.
+February is pruning time for Clematis, Wisteria, Winter Jasmine, Hydrangea, Buddleia, Cornus, Mahonia, Evergreen shrubs, Climbing and Bush roses.

-- Plant summer flowering bulbs.
+Plant summer-flowering bulbs.

-- Cut back Sedum and other perennials.
+Cut back Sedum and other perennials.

-- Chit Potatoes
+Chit Potatoes

-- Remove leaves from Hellebores
+Remove leaves from Hellebores.

-Pruning Clematis and Wisteria in February
+Prune Clematis and Wisteria in February

 February is pruning time for two tricky climbers: Clematis (except Group 1) and Wisteria.
 Below are links to the advice pages and short videos explaining how to prune both climbers.